Kishiwada Tokushukai Hospital > Clinical Research Outcomes > Urology Clinical Outcomes

 Research & Academic Activities

 Academic activities and educational initiatives are carried out as part of routine clinical practice.
+Updates are reflected in the Research section where applicable.

 Related pages: Publications / Training & Education / Ongoing Studies